ruskaof/weather-app/README.md

  - Clean architecture
  - Free [m3o api](https://m3o.com/)

-The app is working properly but I am still improving it.

 THERE IS NO API KEY IN THIS PACKAGE SO IT WON'T WORK WITHOUT YOU ENTERING IT IN `Constants` file

 ![photo_2022-03-27_00-54-40 (2)](https://user-images.githubusercontent.com/91731881/160258305-3163fb16-c3e7-4bb3-8885-98fd243abd21.jpg)